lbighetti/littlealchemist.io/_posts/2017-03-08-elixir-3-reasons-why-you-should-be-using-it.md

 subtitle: Let's go through some major reasons why Elixir and its ecosystem are great for web development.
 ---

-Let's go through some major reasons why Elixir and its ecosystem are great for web development.

 ## Reason 1: Functional

 * _Elixir is a proper functional language._